Strategic Investment Fund

 • Project start- and end-dates

-• Proposal: A description of the proposed project, including details on the need for the project, innovation, feasibility, long-term and short-term objectives, and key project milestones with dates.
-(500 words)
+• Need, Innovation, Feasibility: A description of the proposed project, including details on the need for the project, innovation, feasibility, long-term and short-term objectives, and key project milestones with dates.
+(750 words)

-• Strategic alignment: Articulation of how the project aligns with and is likely to advance the Faculty of Medicine’s strategic plan, including its vision, values, contract, goals and strategies.
+• Strategic Alignment: Articulation of how the project aligns with and is likely to advance the Faculty of Medicine’s strategic plan, including its vision, values and contract with.
 (250 words)

 • Team: Evidence that the Project Lead and team have the necessary qualifications/expertise to execute the project, along with a description of their roles in the project.
 (250 words)